memaroro/Getting_and_Cleaning_data_project/README.md

            Step 5.
 Creates a second, independent tidy data set with the average of each variable for each activity and                      each subject.

- This Tidy data set you can found it in this repository: tidy_data.txt